 During your escape to the Chianti region, you’ll visit 1-2 first-class wineries nestled in UNESCO-protected landscapes.
 You’ll taste 5-7 exceptional wines, including Chianti DOCG, Chianti Classico, and Supertuscan varieties made primarily from Sangiovese grapes.

 Your experienced guide will walk you through vineyards, teach proper tasting techniques, and take you inside the cantina to see where wines age.
 You’ll also sample extra virgin olive oil and regional products alongside Tuscan appetizers.
-Don’t forget to bring comfortable walking shoes for exploring the winery grounds.

 Tours start from €300 per person.